 Monthly Conservation Reporting

-EVWD voluntarily reports water consumption to the State Water Resources Control Board.
+EVWD reports water consumption to the State Water Resources Control Board.
 Check out the District's Cumulative Conservation Report here.

 Executive State orders are still in place to prohibit wasteful practices so that as a State we improve long-term drought preparedness.
 The following actions are in place to promote conservation: